 13- What is EWG’s position on animal testing?

 EWG supports uses of non-animal testing methods where available and effective and supports research on alternative non-animal health and safety testing.
-However, some studies involving animals are crucial to determining the safety of chemicals that could harm the environment, wildlife, pets and public health.
+However, some studies involving animals are crucial to determining the hazards of chemicals that could harm the environment, wildlife, pets and public health.
 We believe that researchers can and should dramatically reduce the number of animals in these tests and that they can develop more efficient and humane testing protocols that reduce or eliminate unnecessary, duplicative and archaic tests.
 We encourage them to seek new ways to share animal test data within the chemical and personal care product industries.

-Consumers have the right to know how the cleaners industry addresses public health and safety data and animal testing.
+Consumers have the right to know how the cleaners industry addresses public health and hazard data and animal testing.
 Some manufacturers have given animal testing pledges to People for the Ethical Treatment of Animals (PETA) and Leaping Bunny.
 EWG’s Guide to Healthy Cleaning reports this information.